 Police are looking for more victims in northwest Indiana.
 A freelance cameraman who had Ebola is now virus-free.
 And an American newspaper icon is dead.

-It's Friday and here are the 5 things to know for your New Day
+It's Wednesday, and here are the "5 things to know for your New Day."

 Need to get today's top stories on-the-go?
 Watch Michaela Pereira's morning minute now!

 The CDC issues new guidelines for treating Ebola.
 Oscar Pistorius is sentenced to five years in prison in the shooting death of his girlfriend.
 And the fashion world mourns a legend.